AhmedAliAli811/Data-WareHouse-Garage-Education-Notes/README.md

     * How this product interact with other entities in the database.

     * **The programmers’ design this level based on business knowledge and the requirements.**

+* **View Level (Highest Level , External)**

+   1. It Views the stored data.
+   2. It's the final interface for the user

+  * **Important Example**

+    Database contains product information.

+    The View layer Shows:

+    * It could be designed to show the sales of the product in a specific region.

+    * We might hide information about some products based on the teams or users.